 The threshold for payroll tax will also be lifted to $1 million in the financial year 2020-21.

-In NT, eligible businesses will receive grants of $10,000 to $20,000 to improve their businesses.
+NT businesses can apply for a Business Improvement Grant of between $10,000 and $20,000.
 Grants will also be available to businesses requiring structural adjustment due to COVID-19.

-In SA, businesses with an annual payroll of up to $4 million will receive a 6-month payroll tax waiver.
-Businesses with an annual payroll of more than $4 million are eligible for a 6-month deferral.
+SA businesses with an annual payroll of up to $4 million will receive a 6-month payroll tax waiver.
+Businesses with an annual payroll of more than $4 million can apply for a 6-month deferral.